valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 For example if I'm building a *b-tree* data structure and my name is *antirez* I'll call my type **btree1-az**.
 The name, converted to a 64 bit integer, is stored inside the RDB file when saving the type, and will be used when the RDB data is loaded in order to resolve what module can load the data.
-If Redis finds no matching module, the integer is converted back to a name in order to provide some clue to the user about what module is missing in order to load the data.
+If Valkey finds no matching module, the integer is converted back to a name in order to provide some clue to the user about what module is missing in order to load the data.